SynBioHub/Plugin-Submit-ShortBOL/README.md

-# Plugin-Submit-Test
+# Plugin-Submit-Shortbol
-A very simple submit plugin that returns sbol files with submit information
+A very submit plugin that returns sbol files from shortbol files

 # Install
 ## Docker
-Run `docker run --publish 8087:5000 --detach --name submit-plug synbiohub/plugin-submit-test:snapshot` Check it is up using http://localhost:8087/status.
+Run `docker run --publish 8097:5000 --detach --name submit-shortbol synbiohub/plugin-submit-shortbol:snapshot` Check it is up using http://localhost:8087/status.

 ## Using Python